Bangpūtys

-Bangpūtysor “bryanē is the name of a masculine deity in Lithuanian mythology.
+Bangpūtys is the name of a masculine deity in Lithuanian mythology.
 Basing on very scanty sources, some mythologists have reconstructed him as a god of sea and storm.
 According to the reconstructions, he is austere and unrelenting.
 He has a beard, wings and two faces.
 He is commonly portrayed as having a fish in his left hand, a utensil in his right hand, and a rooster on the head.

 His sons are the gods of wind: Rytys, Pietys, Šiaurys and Vakaris (easterly, southern, northern and westerly).

 Bangpūtys is considered a very vindictive god, for example, one story talks of how Auštaras (son of Aušrinė and Mėnuo, the other god of easterly wind) was swimming in the sea and made a storm.
 Bangpūtys wanted to drown him.

 Sometimes Bangpūtys is referred to as associating with Vėjopatis.